sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - You must have a documented procedure for deploying infrastructure.
   - This might, for instance, be a handbook that is followed or a set of automated scripts.
   - Mandatory
-* - Where possible, you should automate any repeatable aspects of your deployment.
+* - You should, where possible, automate any repeatable aspects of your deployment.
   - This might involve using infrastructure-as-code tools or simply a series of scripts.
   - Recommended
 * - You must have a documented procedure for making changes to deployed infrastructure.